processmining-in-logistics/psm/docs/user-manual.md

 * The **Clear** button in the control panel removes this selection.

-## Extracting the Training and Test sets from Aggregate PS
+## Encoding and Exporting Performance Spectrum-Based Features into Training and Test Sets

 It is possible to use the PSM for feature extraction, as described in *Predictive Performance Monitoring of Material Handling Systems Using the Performance Spectrum*.